Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion

-To predict the average voltage of any electrode material (cathode or anode) we implemented a DNN based on the battery electrode material properties.
-The architecture of the DNN was designed and implemented using PyTorch\cite{paszke2017automatic,paszke2019pytorch}, a flexible deep learning framework.
+To predict the average voltage of any electrode material (cathode or anode), we implemented a DNN based model on the battery electrode material properties.
+The DNN architecture was designed and implemented using PyTorch\cite{paszke2017automatic,paszke2019pytorch}, a flexible deep learning framework.
 The model consisted of the following layers: input layer, hidden layers, dropout layers, and output layer.
-The input layer accepts a feature vector derived from material properties, where the feature size corresponds to the preprocessed dataset dimensions.
-The network included 5 hidden fully connected layers, each with 262 neurons.
+The input layer accepts a feature vector derived from material properties, where the feature size corresponds to the dimensions of the pre-processed dataset.
+The network included 5 fully connected hidden layers, each with 262 neurons.
 Nonlinear activation functions, specifically LeakyReLU (Leaky Rectified Linear Unit), were applied to introduce nonlinearity and also prevent overfitting.
-Dropout regularization was incorporated with a dropout probability of 0.2 to prevent overfitting and improve generalization by randomly dropping neurons during training.
-The output layer consisted of a single neuron with a linear activation function, providing the predicted value of average voltage.
-The performance of the ML models has been tested through different error metrics, mean absolute error (MAE) and mean square error (MSE).
-The MAE and MSE are defined by the following equations
+Regularization of dropouts was incorporated with a dropout probability of 0.2 to prevent overfitting and improve generalization by randomly dropping neurons during training.
+The output layer consisted of a single neuron with a linear activation function, providing the predicted value of the average voltage.
+The performance of the ML models has been tested using different error metrics, mean absolute error (MAE), and mean square error (MSE).
+The MAE and MSE are defined by the following equations:

-where $V_{i}^{DFT}$ represents the DFT computed voltage and $V_{i}^{ML}$ represents the machine learning predicted voltage, for the given $i^{th}$ battery sample and $N$ total number of samples in the dataset.
+where $V_{i}^{DFT}$ represents the voltage calculated from DFT and $V_{i}^{ML}$ represents the predicted voltage from machine learning, for the given $i^{th}$ battery sample and $N$ total number of samples in the dataset.
 The MSE loss was used to quantify the prediction errors.
-MSE was chosen for its sensitivity to large errors, ensuring the model minimizes significant deviations in voltage predictions.
+MSE was chosen for its sensitivity to large errors, ensuring that the model minimizes significant deviations in voltage predictions.
 The Adam optimizer\cite{kingma2014adam} was utilized for its efficiency and adaptive learning rate capabilities.
 The learning rate and weight decay were set to 0.0001 and 0.001.